 If you obtained an export certificate from Indian Customs for taking your gold jewelry from India to USA (or anywhere else), you can bring the same jewelry back to India without paying customs duty.
 The export certificate serves as the official proof that you are re-importing to India the same jewelry that you had taken out of India earlier.
 Irrespective of your period of stay abroad, you can bring back jewelry to India from USA, over and above the duty-free allowance.
 The jewelry must match the details mentioned in the export certificate.

-At a departure international airport, you can approach the Customs office prior to check-in and declare the jewelry you are taking abroad.
+At a departure international airport in India, you can approach the Customs office prior to check-in and declare the jewelry you are taking abroad.
 The officer will examine the items, record details such as description and weight, and issue an export certificate.
 Keep this certificate safely and present it to Customs when you return to India.
 If the jewelry matches the recorded details, it can be re-imported without paying customs duty, even if it exceeds the normal duty-free allowance.

 - Advertisement -